 I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

-It’s important to check what your local housing market is doing.
-Getting an appraisal on your property from a real estate agent (or even better, from a few) is usually free and can give you an idea of what your property is worth in the current market.
+It’s important to check the current conditions of your local housing market.
+Getting an appraisal on your property from a real estate agent (or even better, from a few) is usually free and can give you an idea of what your property is worth.
 If the market is depressed it’s a great time to buy, but don’t forget that your current home will be worth less as well.
 Check what it would really cost to buy the square footage, location etc… that you would want if you moved.

 This was a big one for us!
 We loved the location of our current home and there’s no way we could afford to buy back into the same area in a larger house.
 Our little bungalow is on 4 treed and fenced acres with a pond.
 And it’s only 5 minutes from town.